 Preston Poor Tax Survey – 2 August 1732

 This was the final day of the surveyors’ perambulation.
-This day’s visits took in the fields to either side of Salter Lane, from Friargate in teh west to Peel Moor in the east.
+This day’s visit took in the fields to either side of Salter Lane, from Friargate in the west to Peel Moor in the east.
 Places identified: Patten Field, Symkin Croft, Had Field, Platford Dale, Crown, Steven hey, Banister Barn Estates, Roe Moors, Broom Field, Shaw Barnes, Causey Meadow, Causey Field, Little Whittaker, Green Croft.

 By now they seem to have had enough of trying to update the records, and for the remaining properties relied on the old records, writing: